Schrims/angular-auction/README.md

 ### step-1 _Static Template_

 - Add a stylesheet file ('app/app.css').
-- Add a static list with two phones.
+- Add a static list with two items.

 ### step-2 _Angular Templates_

-- Convert the static phone list to dynamic by:
+- Convert the static item list to dynamic by:
-  - Creating a `PhoneListController` controller.
+  - Creating a `ItemListController` controller.
   - Extracting the data from HTML into the controller as an in-memory dataset.
   - Converting the static document into a template with the use of the `ngRepeat` directive.
-- Add a simple unit test for the `PhoneListController` controller to show how to write tests and run them using Karma.
+- Add a simple unit test for the `ItemListController` controller to show how to write tests and run them using Karma.

 ### step-3 _Components_

 - Introduce components.
-- Combine the controller and the template into a reusable, isolated `phoneList` component.
+- Combine the controller and the template into a reusable, isolated `itemList` component.
-- Refactor the application and tests to use the `phoneList` component.
+- Refactor the application and tests to use the `itemList` component.

 ### step-4 _Directory and File Organization_